-Perhaps the best-known axing is that of the National Congress of Australia’s First Peoples, which earlier this month announced it was entering into voluntary administration after its funding was axed in 2014.
+Perhaps the best-known axing is that of the National Congress of Australia’s First Peoples, which announced in September 2019 it was entering into voluntary administration after its funding was axed in 2014.

 The National Congress was conceived and designed by Indigenous leaders in 2010, and had widespread support throughout the Australian Indigenous community.